sanderland/katrain/README.md

        * **Influential Style** will consider mostly 4th+ line moves, leading to a center-oriented style.
        * **Territory Style** is biased in the opposite way, towards 1-3rd line moves.
     * **KataJigo** is KataGo attempting to win by 0.5 points, typically by responding to your mistakes with an immediate mistake of it's own.
+    * **KataAntiMirror** is KataGo assuming you are playing mirror go and attempting to break out of it with profit as long as you are.

 The Engine based AIs (KataGo, ScoreLoss, KataJigo) are affected by both the model and choice of visits and maximum time, while the policy net based AIs are affected by the choice of model file, but work identically with 1 visit.